Dancaboosemc/Connect4/README.md

 Core game buttons are implmented.
 Some buttons are place holders until other fetures are functional.
 Ex: save/load buttons.
 Issues getting images to appear.
 Issue could be related to layout setting.
 Game board gui implemntation has been backlogged.
 Next steps are to redesign Jframe layout then address the board images.

 Max - Board class design. refactored reference file into a new usable board class. save/load function design.
+Next step is to implement and test saving/loading functionality.

 Isreal - class integration.
 Sprint 2 achievements.
 Methods for start and restart button implemented (which start or restart the game).